ACData-Science/National-Lotto-Randomness/README.md

-# Is There a Pattern to the Numbers Drawn in the UK National Lottery?
+# Is there a pattern to the numbers drawn in the UK National Lottery?

 ## Introduction